-Jeunesse is one of the biggest skincare MLMs in the game and they’ve crash-landed the anti-aging scene with their Instantly Ageless product that supposedly eliminates wrinkles and puffiness under the eyes.
+Jeunesse is one of the biggest skincare MLMs in the game and they’ve crash-landed the anti-aging scene with their Instantly Ageless product that supposedly eliminates wrinkles and puffiness under the eyes almost immediately.

 The products appear to be ahh-mayyy-zing and affiliates can earn decent money if you have a good warm market to sell to.